色花堂

 Nam spearheaded the development of the survey after several news and research organizations reported an uptick in racism against Asian Americans since the COVID-19 outbreak.
 According to the Pew Research Center, about three in 10 Asian adults said they have been the subject of slurs or jokes since the outbreak began; in addition, four in 10 adults in the United States said people are now more likely to express racist or racially insensitive views about Asian individuals.

-Bachmann encouraged Asian American students, faculty and staff to even if they don’t think they have experienced discrimination.
+Bachmann encouraged Asian American students, faculty and staff to even if they don鈥檛 think they have experienced discrimination.

-“Even if you don’t feel like your experiences are significant, your voice matters,” she said.
+鈥淓ven if you don鈥檛 feel like your experiences are significant, your voice matters,鈥 she said.

-“We’re giving voices to Asian Americans who have historically been the invisible minority,” Nam added.
+鈥淲e鈥檙e giving voices to Asian Americans who have historically been the invisible minority,鈥 Nam added.